HackBL/TianMao/README.md

 # TianMao Data
-* Request url of Tianmao to retireve data
+* Request url of Tianmao to retireve data based on itemID
 * Using BeautifulSoup to request url